near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ## What is an Injected Wallet?

 Injected wallets are browser extensions that implement the `Wallet` API (see below) on the `window` object.
 To avoid namespace collisions seen in other chains such as Ethereum, wallets will mount under their own key within `window.near` (e.g. `window.near.sender`).
-This approach solves the problem of detecting which wallet(s) are available and supports multiple injected wallets simultaneously!
+This approach solves the problem of detecting which wallet(s) are available and supports multiple injected wallets simultaneously.

 ## Wallet API

-At it's most basic, the Wallet API has main two features:

-- `request`: Communication with the wallet.
-- `on` and `off`: Subscribe to notable events such as account updates.

-The decision to implement `request` instead of dedicated methods means wallets can define their own custom functionality without polluting the top-level namespace.
-The purpose of this standard is to define the minimum set of methods to be considered an official NEAR injected wallet.
-Wallets are free to innovate with functionality they believe could eventually become part of the standard such as querying the locked status.

-Heavily inspired by [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods), below is a high-level overview of what an injected wallet should look like.
+TODO: Description here.

 ```ts
 import { providers, transactions } from "near-api-js";